Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Solution Method

 where $\nabla_{\theta_i} \vJ({\bm\theta}) $ is a $D \times |\theta_i|$-matrix representing the usual stochastic policy gradient over the $D$ different reward components and $\nabla_{\bm u} \swf (\vJ({\bm\theta}))$ is a $D$-dimensional vector.
 For instance, with GGF, $\nabla_{\bm u} G_{\bm w}(\vJ({\bm\theta})) = \w_\sigma$ where $\sigma$ is a permutation that sorts $\vJ({\bm\theta})$ in an increasing order.
 Similarly, for $\alpha$-fairness, we have $\nabla_{\bm u} \phi_\alpha (\vJ({\bm\theta})) = \vJ({\bm\theta})^{-\alpha}$ where exponentiation is componentwise.

-We denote ${\bm A}(\bm s, \bm a)$ a $D$-dimensional vector representing the joint advantage function of taking the joint action $\bm a$ in joint state $\bm s$ under the joint policy parameterized by ${\bm\theta}$.
-Using the policy gradient theorem \citep{SuttonMcAllesterSinghMansour00} and since the policies are independent, the gradient can be rewritten as:
+\pw{Let} ${\bm A}(\bm s, \bm a)$ \pw{denote} a $D$-dimensional vector representing the joint advantage function of taking the joint action $\bm a$ in joint state $\bm s$ under the joint policy parameterized by ${\bm\theta}$.
+Using the policy gradient theorem \citep{SuttonMcAllesterSinghMansour00} and since the policies are independent, the gradient can be written as: